Hamza Robertson

 Hamza Robertson (حمزة روبرتسون; born Tom Robertson) is an English singer who is signed to and managed by Andante Records.

 Early life

 Tom Robertson was born in Chadderton, Greater Manchester, England, he was brought up in a Christian family environment.
 From an early age, he involved himself in music and the performing arts.
 He was a part of the local theatre workshop, where he wrote music and acted in plays.
 He took part in bands beyond college, playing instruments and writing music.

 He studied performing arts and popular music for three years until the age of 20.

 Career

 In 2003, at the age of 21, Robertson converted to Islam and adopted the name Hamza.

 In November 2006, he performed at the Global Peace and Unity Event in ExCeL Exhibition Centre in London organised by Islam Channel.

 In July 2007, Robertson released his first album Something About Life, by Awakening Records.

-Robertson also has a daytime job with a telephone company.
+In 2013, he worked with the renowned artist Sami Yusuf under Andante records.
+His music reached millions of views on YouTube.

+Robertson has recently gone back to his roots and has formed the rock band Yesterday's Child.